kognise/obsidian-aviation/FAR/Volume 3/I Airports/0151 Federal aid to airports.md

 \(6\) The project provides for installing such of the landing aids specified in section 10(d) of the Federal Airport Act (49 U.S.C.
 1109(d)) as the Administrator considers are needed for the safe and efficient use of the airport by aircraft, based on the category of the airport and the type and volume of its traffic.

-\(b\) Only the following kinds of airport development described in §151.35(a) are eligible to be included in a project under subparts B and C:
+\(b\) Only the following kinds of airport development described in [[Volume 3/I Airports/0151 Federal aid to airports.md#§151.35   Airport development and facilities to which subparts B and C apply.|§151.35]](a) are eligible to be included in a project under subparts B and C:

 \(1\) Preparing all or part of an airport site, including clearing, grubbing filling and grading.